 Trust Advice Service

-I provide a comprehensive Trust Advice Service to clients.
-I will take detailed instructions from you about how you want to protect your estate, which means you don’t have to visit a solicitor’s office and repeat your circumstances again to someone you don’t know.
-Importantly, I will also advise you on your potential Inheritance Tax liabilities, which a solicitor is not qualified to do.
+We provide a comprehensive Trust Advice Service to clients.
+We take detailed instructions from you about how you want to protect your estate, which means you don’t have to visit a solicitor’s office and repeat your circumstances again to someone you don’t know.
+Importantly, we will also advise you on your potential Inheritance Tax liabilities, which a solicitor is not qualified to do.

-I will then arrange for your Trust to be drawn up by the firm of solicitors* who I use, at a preferential rate.
+We will then arrange for your Trust to be drawn up by the firm of solicitors who we use, at a preferential rate.

-The cost of my Trust Advice Service varies depending on the complexity of your requirements and the amount of time required to deal with the Trust, however, the price will always include drafting all the Trust documents and of course the face to service I provide.
+The cost of our Trust Advice Service varies depending on the complexity of your requirements and the amount of time required to deal with the Trust, however, the price will always include drafting all the Trust documents and of course the face to service we provide.

-If you would like to know more about my Trust Advice Service, please contact me for an initial discussion.
+If you would like to know more about our Trust Advice Service, please contact us for an initial discussion.
 You are under no obligation and all initial discussions and initial meetings are FREE of charge.